dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ## Service Discovery

 At this point, both projects are part of .NET Aspire orchestration, but the _Store_ needs to be able to discover the **Products** backend address through .NET Aspire's service discovery.
-To enable service discovery, open the _Program.cs_ file in **eShopLite.AppHost** and update the code that the _Store_ adds a reference to the _Products_ project:
+To enable service discovery, open the _:::no-loc text="Program.cs":::_ file in **eShopLite.AppHost** and update the code that the _Store_ adds a reference to the _Products_ project:

 ```csharp
 var products = builder.AddProject<Projects.Products>("products");